When did the Hebrews or Israelites become known as Jews?

 Second coming or end times

 The second coming of Christ and other future events are also often associated with the word “epangalia” in the New Testament.
-The book of Hebrews was written for those struggling with leaving Judaism for Christianity, who were encouraged to preserver until they received the reward that God had promised (Heb.
+The book of Hebrews was written for those struggling with leaving Judaism for Christianity, who were encouraged to persevere until they received the reward that God had promised (Heb.
 10:36).
 This reward is explained in the next verse as being when Christ returns to take Christians to be with Himself at the rapture.
 It is important that our present circumstances do not cause us to forget about the wonderful future that God has promised us—“Let us hold unswervingly to the hope we profess, for He who promised is faithful” (Heb 10:23).
 God is reliable and will keep His promises.

 Scoffers say, “Where is this ‘coming’ He promised?”—they do not believe that God is coming to judge the world (2 Pt.
 3:4).
 So, why has there been a long delay in the coming of God’s judgement?
 The reason is that He is patient, “not wanting anyone to perish, but everyone to come to repentance” (2 Pt.
 3:9).
 He is giving people every opportunity to be saved.
 He waited 120 years before He sent the flood and has waited thousands of years before destroying the world with fire.